SorinaHamidifar/aether-engine/README.md

 Main entry point for the Dynamic Innovation Hub.
 """

-from core import innovation, scalability iovation
+from core import innovation, scalability

 def run():